-As with home security systems, hospitals around the world are starting to rely more and more on IoT security and protection devices.
-Smart alarms, motion sensors, and camera systems are being implemented to increase the safety of patients and staff members alike.
+Hospitals around the world are starting to rely more and more on IoT security and protection devices.
+Smart alarms, motion sensors, and camera systems are being implemented to increase patients’ and staff members’ safety.

-One of the other great advantages of IoT is that it can help prevent fatal equipment failures.
-IoT healthcare networks automatically share the data they’ve gathered.
-That includes information on any bugs or hardware failures, which makes life a lot easier much for the maintenance team.
-By identifying failures in advance, devices can protect themselves – and patients – from harm.
+Another great advantage of IoT is that it can help prevent fatal equipment failures.
+IoT healthcare networks automatically share the data they’ve gathered, including information on bugs or hardware failures, making life a lot easier for the maintenance team.
+By identifying failures in advance, devices can protect themselves and patients from harm.

 Fast Data Transfer

 The ability to quickly send or receive patient data can sometimes make the difference between life and death.
 Having quick access to essential data, such as disease history and allergies, has become the norm with connected healthcare.